Lupinus perennis L.

-Lupinus perennis is an erect perennial with light green to reddish-green stems with thin, grayish-white hair.
+Lupinus perennis is an erect perennial with light green to reddish-green stems with thin grayish-white hair.
 It grows up to 2 feet (60 cm) tall.
-Leaves are alternate in arrangement, on long stems, palmately divided into 7 to 11 oblanceolate leaflets, and occur below the inflorescence.
-The upper surface is green and smooth, while the lower is paler due to fine, grayish-white hair.
+Leaves are alternate in arrangement, palmately divided into 7 to 11 oblanceolate leaflets, and occur below the inflorescence on long stems.
+The upper surface is green and smooth, while the lower is paler due to fine grayish-white hair.
 The inflorescence is a tall raceme, rising above the leaves and bearing numerous flowers that can vary in color from blue to pinkish to white.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 Lupines need neutral to slightly acidic soil, although they can grow in very acidic soil conditions.
-Lupines don't need rich loam, but it's important to grow the plants in very well-draining soil to avoid root rot.
+Lupines don't need rich loam, but it's important to grow the plants in well-draining soil to avoid root rot.
 Sandy soil conditions and poor, rocky soil promote the growth of the Lupine's deep taproot.

 Starting Lupines from seed is an economical way to get a showy flower garden the following season.

 The seed coat is tough, and seeds have a better germination rate if you nick the seed coat or soak them in water overnight.
-Plant them about 0.25 inch (6.5 mm) deep outdoors in a permanent area that receives full sun, as they do not transplant well due to their long taproot.
+Plant them about 0.25 inches (6.5 mm) deep outdoors in a permanent area that receives full sun, as they do not transplant well due to their long taproot.
 Expect germination in 14 to 30 days.